themitosan/R3ditor/README.md

 Expect compatibility improvements and more features in the future!

 ### Configuration File (.INI)
-You can edit your screen resoluction, use an experimental res. scaler and more.
-[WIP]<br>
+You can edit your screen resolution, use an experimental resolution scaler and more.
+[WIP] <br>
 Expect compatibility improvements and more features in the future!

 ### Important